-I have gathered these activities together in hopes of inspiring some unplugged time with your boys.
+I have gathered these unplugged activities for boys together in hopes of inspiring some screen-free time with your boys.
 I hope you all have fun learning, playing and being together.

 Our time with our boys is brief, let’s make the most of it.

 If you know of a mom, dad, grandparent, homeschooler, or teacher who might enjoy this list of unplugged play for boys ideas, please share it using the sharing buttons below.
 We would appreciate it!

 This is an awesome list Sheila!
 My boy will, hands down, LOVE shooting :D